n4itr0-07/Python-Projects/README.md

 This project is a simple file transfer application built using Python and Tkinter.
 It allows users to send and receive files over a local network with an intuitive graphical interface.
 The application demonstrates basic socket programming and GUI development.

 ### 10. [Port Scanner Using Python](./Project%2017)
+A simple Python-based multithreaded port scanner that scans all ports (1-65535) on a given target.
+This tool is helpful for testing network security and checking open ports.

 ## Getting Started